Beate Zschäpe: Imprisonment and accusation

-In February 2013, 60-year-old Annerose Zschäpe told Focus that she thought her daughter was being prejudged and that her position was not being considered objectively.
+In February 2013, Annerose Zschäpe told Focus that she thought her daughter was being prejudged and that her position was not being considered objectively.
 She said that part of a statement she had made to police was misrepresented in the press or taken out of context.
 She said there was a lot she would like to see put straight, but she did not want to say more before the trial commenced.

-NSU-trial
+NSU trial

 The trial started on 6 May 2013 before a division of the Higher Regional Court in Munich dealing with state security cases.
 According to the code of criminal procedure, the trial was required to take place in one of the federal states in which one of the crime scenes of the NSU is located.
 Five of the nine murders of immigrants took place in Bavaria.
 Zschäpe was defended by Wolfgang Heer (Cologne), Wolfgang Stahl (Koblenz) and Anja Sturm (Berlin).

 Zschäpe had been imprisoned in the prison in Cologne-Ossendorf, but has been moved to a prison in Munich.
 She refused examination by the court-designated psychologist Henning Sass.
 She was, however, evaluated by psychiatrist Joachim Bauer, who was commissioned by her defence team; Bauer diagnosed her with dependent personality disorder, which defense-attorneys argued reduced her criminal liability.

-Her defense-counsel argued that Zschäpe could be accused of complicity in the NSU murders.
+Her defence counsel argued that Zschäpe could be accused of complicity in the NSU murders.
 In January 2013, the Higher Regional Court in Munich proposed to ease the conditions of Zschäpe's imprisonment because the NSU did not exist anymore and, therefore, support of the group by the imprisoned woman was no longer possible.

 In December 2015, Zschäpe, the only surviving member, broke her silence after two and a half years and made a statement, denying that she had been a member of the NSU.
 Although she was involved with some of their members, she herself was not a member and disapproved of their actions.
-She apologized to victims' families, saying that she felt morally guilty that she could not prevent the murders and bomb attacks carried out by Uwe Mundlos and Uwe Böhnhardt.
+She apologized to the victims' families, saying that she felt morally guilty that she could not prevent the murders and bomb attacks carried out by Uwe Mundlos and Uwe Böhnhardt.
 Few took her apology seriously or accepted it.
 Bild ran a headline stating that: "Zschäpe's confession – nothing but excuses!"
 In September 2017, the prosecutors demanded that life imprisonment is to be imposed on Zschäpe as punishment for her crimes.